garrandall/popular-music-data/tracks/-i-know--i-m-losing-you-the-temptations.md

 It's there when you speak my name
 It's just not the same
-Ooh baby, I'm losing you
+Ohbaby, I'm losing you
 It's in the air
 It's everywhere
-Ooh baby, I'm losing you
+Ohbaby, I'm losing you

 When I look into your eyes
 A reflection of a face I see